rolling-scopes-school/tasks/tasks/angular/intro.md

 - Explore the generated project structure

 ### Task requirements
-Within this task you are to start implementing the main page of the app.
+Within this task, you are to start implementing the main page of the app.

 **[YouTube client.
 Main page JPG](https://github.com/rolling-scopes-school/tasks/blob/master/tasks/angular/main.jpg)**